reemaaskar/kwk-infosys-challenge/README.md

 3. **Visualization Insights**
    - Suggested interpreting skew as *“a right-tail where a few small teams scored more points post-cap.”*
+   - I also used ChatGPT to support me in improving the presentation quality of my Python plots.
+This included debugging when      plots didn’t render as intended and adjusting bubble sizes in my efficiency scatter plot for better readability.
+   - All final visualisation and coding decisions were my own, but I used AI as a sounding board to refine presentation            quality.

 AI was used to **check assumptions, refine hypotheses, and improve explanations**.
 AI suggestions were **validated and integrated responsibly**